 5. Transportation Sourcing & Management

-Transportation Sourcing & Management is the knowledge and ability to streamline the flow of goods and to select timely and cost-efficient modes of transportation for all incoming and outgoing shipments as well as storage of goods.
+The knowledge and skills required for transportation sourcing and management include choosing timely, cost-effective modes of transportation for all incoming and outgoing shipments as well as for storage of goods.

 Skills Required:

-- Evaluates trade-offs between transportation costs, inventory costs, and service levels to design collaborative transportation solutions that are efficient and effective.
+- To develop cooperative transportation solutions that are successful and efficient, trade-offs between transportation costs, inventory costs, and service levels are assessed.

-- Provides transportation-oriented analytical support for projects, new business opportunities and proposals.
+- Offers analytical support for initiatives, new business possibilities, and proposals that is focused on transportation.

 6. Contract Management